Karl Anderson

 Overview

-Prior to joining Chambers, Karl read law at Queens’ College, Cambridge and studied for the BCL at Christ Church, Oxford, before completing the BPTC at BPP.
-During this time he was awarded numerous scholarships and prizes, including the prize for best performance on the Principles of Civil Procedure module on the BCL.
-Karl maintains an academic interest in law and has published extensively on topics within his practice areas.
+Prior to joining Chambers, Karl read law at Queens’ College, Cambridge and studied for the BCL at Christ Church, Oxford.
+He maintains an academic interest in law and has published extensively on topics within his practice areas.
 In addition to various articles and case notes, Karl is a contributing editor to Zuckerman on Civil Procedure 4th Ed.
-(2021) (Sweet & Maxwell) and a contributor to Loose and Griffiths on Liquidators 9th Ed.
-(LexisNexis 2019).
+(2021) (Sweet & Maxwell); a contributor to Loose and Griffiths on Liquidators 9th Ed.
+(LexisNexis 2019); and a contributor to Mithani: Directors’ Disqualification (LexisNexis).

 Areas of expertise